PROVERBS & PARABLES

 And the Lord proceeds to explain that this does two things:

 Those numbered amongst the disciples of Christ will learn, but those who oppose Him will not understand.
 This latter class "are dull of hearing, and their eyes they have closed" because "this people's heart is waxed gross".
 See v11-17.

-This does not mean that they outwardly oppose the Truth - far from it - as in the days of Jesus, the greatest enemy, termed 'the satan', is found amongst those claiming to represent the Truth - link to 'satan' & 'messages' - page 3, especially to Smyrna, Sardis, and Philadelphia.
+This does not mean that they outwardly oppose the Truth - far from it - as in the days of Jesus, the greatest enemy, termed 'the satan', is found amongst those claiming to represent the Truth - cp 'satan' & 'messages' - p.
+3, especially to Smyrna, Sardis, and Philadelphia.
 The twin evils of laxity and extremity - link to 'appeal' - continue unabated to this day, as shown in 'messages' above.
 However, as Jesus also tells us:

 "But wisdom is justified of her children" - Matthew 11v19.

 These children of wisdom are able to add to what they have - others will lose what they seem to have, Matthew 13v12.
 We can build each pillar, being supported as we do so upon the "rock" of wisdom.
 "For a just man falleth seven times, and riseth up again..." - ch.24v16.
 We may stumble as we try to build each pillar, but "by grace are (we) saved".
 However "...the wicked shall fall (utterly) into mischief".

 Cp 37v23,24 - "a good man...though he fall, he shall not be utterly cast down: for Yahweh upholdeth him…".

 We know that God has already built the "pillars".
 It is our calling to emulate them within ourselves.
 To do this without error we must closely observe the Divine pattern.
 In the boundless mercy of God, we may become "an householder, which bringeth forth out of his treasure things new (in us) and old (found from "the beginning" in God's holy word) - Matthew 13v52 - note the key is to be "instructed".